Practicals of Meditation

 This series will unfold in two main sessions over two days.
 Commitment to all sessions are compulsory other than unforeseen and uncontrollable events regarding your presence, we can work something out - please kindly commit to the dates prior to registration.

-Should the dates not work for you, do kindly express your interest in attending and I am happy to open a refreshed series for you with minimum two pax in good timing.
+Should the dates not work for you, do kindly express your interest in attending and I am happy to discuss to open new dates for you with minimum two pax in good timing.

 All graduates of the series of Meditation workshops by Shin are welcome to attend the Meditation Circles/Trails for support, to experience the power of silence and the collective group dynamics that a solitary practice will not provide.

-Classes are ideally in the mornings to soak in the energies of the morning's sun.
+Classes are typically in the mornings to soak in the energies of the morning's sun.
 Please do NOT be late.